Residence Hall Policies and Procedures

 It is most efficient to have one central lost and found area for the campus.
 Therefore, residents are encouraged to turn found items to the Parking Services Office so that a proper and accurate inventory of items can be maintained.

-However, University-issued keys and identification cards should be turned into the Housing and Residence Life Office in the Lodge (Community Building).
+However, University-issued keys and identification cards should be turned into the Housing and Residence Life Office in the Community Building.
 Residents will receive notification to pick up lost items.
 Unclaimed student identification cards will be destroyed after 30 days.

 Parking Services Office is located in the Administration Building 123A and is open Monday through Thursday from 8:00 a.m. to 5:30 p.m. and on Friday from 8:00 a.m. to 5:00 p.m.

 Common areas, such as the study lounges (and to a lesser extent, the Great Room) may be reserved for private meetings.
-Private reservations are limited to River Crossing related business or for academic purposes.
-To reserve a space, please contact the main office at 520-5805 during regular business hours (Monday through Friday, 8am – 5pm) or e-mail email@example.com.
-Reservations need to be made 48 hours in advance.
-Making a reservation one week prior is recommended.
+Private reservations are limited to River Crossing related business, academic purposes, and registered student clubs/organizations.
+To reserve a space, please send a reservation request by utilizing the following form:

 At River Crossing, all mail is handled by the United States Postal Service.
 The staff does not handle mail or place any objects within residential mailboxes.
 U.S. Mail is delivered to residents via the U.S. Postal Service on a regularly scheduled postal service delivery dates.
 Mail should be addressed as follows: